 An ecosystem consists of all the living and nonliving things that occur together within a particular area.
 An ecosystem can be small, such as a family garden, or large, such as the Amazon rainforest.

 Human activity, such as deforestation has a profound impact on ecosystems.
 Many governments now recognise the threat that humans pose and work toward responsible ecosystem management.
 Ecosystem conservation is about achieving the dual goal of preserving natural ecosystems while insuring that human needs for resources are met.

 The following are fun, interactive activities to help students learn more about ecosystem conservation and our relationship with nature.

 Use the Britannica School (Australia) Primary level resource pack ↗ to help students learn about the different ecosystems and the threats they face.
 For more advanced learners, a Middle school version↗ of this resource pack is also available.

-Schools subscribed to the New Zealand or Asia version of Britannica School can also access these resources:
+Schools subscribed to the UK, US, New Zealand or Asia version of Britannica School can also access these resource packs at: